 AJM: Well, the criteria is, just by the way they handle their business.
-We have gogetters, and then we have those people that think everything's going to fall in their lap.
-And, it doesn't happen that way.
-You know, if you don't go the meetings, if you don't speak out, if you don't be a part of it.
-And if you think things are going to change overnight without you putting any part into it, it's not going to work.
-You know, you got to work hard, and sometimes they look out and "Oh, yeah.
+We have go-getters, and then we have those people that think everything's going to fall in their lap.
+It doesn't happen that way.
+If you don't go to the meetings, if you don't speak out, if you don't be a part of it.
+If you think things are going to change overnight without you putting any part into it, it's not going to work.
+You got to work hard, and sometimes they look out and "Oh, yeah.
 It looks a little windy.
 I don't think I'm going to go fishing today."

-So, you know all those things come into play.
+So, all those things come into play.
 So it's all in what-how you make your business, and how hard you work at it, and how successful you want to be.
-And we have a lot of successful clients in my office.
+We have a lot of successful clients in my office.
 We have a lot of big clients.
-And they're very successful.
-They work very hard, to keep their business going.
-And, that's good for us because they're staying in business and we're staying in business.
+They're very successful.
+They work very hard to keep their business going.
+That's good for us because they're staying in business and we're staying in business.

 JGF: So that's interesting, you talked about the whole issue of success and everything.
-And it's not just about going out and fishing.
+It's not just about going out and fishing.
 It's about all the other things that help sustain the fishing.

 AJM: Exactly.
 Yeah.
+[24:44]